Umadevi-reddy/sample_demo_repo/README.md

 ## walkthrough to demo git essentials

-This is my first python class.
+This is my first python course

 we have covered till now
 - Installation python the best way
-- overview of python.
+- overview of python
-- git essentials.
+- git essentials
 -